IRAS-HKA/LLM_Scene_Docker/README.md

 ## How to change the used LLM

 1. Search for compatible model on https://ollama.com/library
-2. Change it in StartOllama.sh -> line 9
+2. Change it in start_ollama.sh -> line 9
 3. Change it in pkg_llm_docker OllamaInteraction.py
    Chat and Generate-Function!
 ```python